 On Peer Review

-The SERRC is a public, open access, peer reviewed forum.
+The SERRC is an open access forum.
 Our unique resources and purpose, realized through the deliberate practice of social epistemology, makes the issue of peer review multifaceted.

 Creative Commons, Copyright